Infoblox-PS/ibx-sdk/src_docs/user_guide/index.md

 !!! tip

-    We always recommend installing the Basic API Toolkit into a Python Virtual Environment to avoid polluting your global Python module(s) environment.
+    We always recommend installing the `ibx-sdk` into a Python Virtual Environment to avoid polluting your global Python module(s) environment.

 To create a Python virtual environment, perform this sequence of steps: